Hoag Charity Sports Hall of Fame

 Tournament Chairman, 1998–2007

 After leading the Taco Bell Newport Classic for five years, Hank became the Toshiba Classic Tournament Chairman during the initial 10 years of Hoag’s management.
 Hank was instrumental in building the tournament into the premier event it is today.
-His stewardship left a lasting imprint, as this event was the first PGA TOUR Champions tournament to raise $1 million for charity in any one year (2000), and it has averaged over a million dollars per year ever since.
+His stewardship left a lasting imprint, as the Toshiba Classic was the first PGA TOUR Champions event to raise $1 million for charity in any one year (2000), and the tournament has averaged over a million dollars per year ever since.

 Jake Rohrer – Inducted 2013

 Jake’s leadership and support of Hoag’s golf events extends back to 1985, when he first served as Tournament Chairman of the Newport Classic.
 As Co-Chairman of the Toshiba Classic from 1998–2006, Jake Rohrer helped create an operation that evolved into the best run tournament on the PGA TOUR Champions.
 Over 1,000 volunteers under Jake’s command served Hoag in our efforts to raise $1 million annually for this community, creating the most important charitable event in all of Orange County.

 Paul Folino has been an avid fan and supporter of the Hoag Classic since Emulex became a diamond sponsor in 2001.
 Since that time, Paul quietly worked behind the scenes helping build additional corporate support in the Orange County business community.
 His leadership has had a direct and meaningful impact on the success of this tournament and the charities that benefit.
 Paul became just the third Tournament Chairman of Hoag’s PGA TOUR Champions event in 2019.

 Jack Norberg – Inducted 2016